 Next time you travel to Western Serbia, go a bit more to the south from Cacak town and stop by Ivanjica.
-And then just choose among all those things to do in Ivanjica, whether to see history monuments, go Golija mountaineering, to visit 13th century monasteries or caves and lakes.
-It’s all there in a range of few dozen kilometers!
+And then just choose among all those things to do in Ivanjica Serbia, whether to see historical monuments, go Golija mountaineering, to visit 13th-century monasteries or caves and lakes.
+It’s all there in a range of a few dozen kilometers!

 FROM BELGRADE: about 190 km

 Imagine a town surrounded by high mountains, tucked in the valley with a spectacular view of rocky peaks.
 If seen from above, a group of red rooftops emerges.
 Yes, that’s Ivanjica!
 With clean air and cold winters (as this one is), it often seems as being cut off from the rest of the world, but it’s also home to people of such witty character.
 It makes it the right place for Nusicijada Festival, that’s for sure!
 (Not only that the famous Serbian 19th-century playwright and satirist Branislav Nusic to whom the Festival is dedicated, has never set foot here, but Ivanjica was also known as being “at the end of the world”.
 The main character in The Cabinet Minister’s Wife play is threatening to her son in law that he will be sent to Ivanjica.
 This gave locals the idea to bring Nusic himself “to the end of the world”.)

 My journey was even more interesting since I was not coming from Belgrade, but from Kokin Brod to the west, driving across the damn on the Zlatar Lake.
 The mountain road took me through settlements of Jasenovo, Mocioci, next to the Mucanj Mountain, all the way to Katici village after 40 km or so.
 Drive the next 15 km and you will get to Prilike village, another 15 and you will reach Ivanjica.